Thespica/Thespica.github.io/source/_posts/Make-and-install-a-C-C-dynamic-link-library.md

 **hello.h** and **hello.cc** are as same as above, and **test.cc** is similar to **main.cc**.

 The differences between building manually and building with CMake is that we can write a **CMakeLists.txt** rather than run command line by line.
-Of course, we should install cmake before we use it.
+Of course, we should install **Cmake** and **GNU make** before we use it.

 Let's take a consideration about what we need do to build and use a dynamic-link library: